If you woke up from a ten-year long nap this morning, you might be surprised to hear the advice for securing your computer hasn’t changed much.

 3. Using Internet Security with browsing protection.

 One thing that has improved in the last decade is filtering based on reputation of websites.
-If you use a security solution F-Secure SAFE or F-Secure TOTAL, which includes SAFE and F-Secure FREEDOME, you will be protected from nearly all phishing scams by Browsing Protection, which uses a combination of blacklisting and whitelisting.
+If you use a security solution F-Secure SAFE or F-Secure TOTAL, you will be protected from nearly all phishing scams by Browsing Protection, which uses a combination of blacklisting and whitelisting.

 “Sites known to be hosting scams or other threats are blocked by the blacklisting,” Sean said.
 “And on the other hand, legitimate banking sites are whitelisted to engage our Banking Protection, which prevents your data being hijacked by third-parties.”